Monarch Airlines: 1970s

 During 1971, Monarch entered the jet age, having completed arrangements for the acquisition of an initial batch of three Boeing 720B jetliners to its fleet.
 The airline's first commercial jet service took to the air on 13 December 1971.
-Co-founder Bob Hodgson later praised the low noise levels of the Boeing 720, favourably referring to them as being "whispering giants".
+Co-founder Bob Hodgson later praised the low noise levels of the turbofan-powered Boeing 720B, favourably referring to them as being "whispering giants".
 The introduction of the company's first jet aircraft type also coincided with the adoption of a revised livery.

 By the 1970s, there was a strong demand amongst the wider British population for the package holiday format, to which Monarch was able to capitalise upon greatly.
 During 1972, the airline recorded having carried 500,000 passengers with the space of a single year for the first time.
 However, during the 1970s energy crisis, in which the price of oil spiked dramatically, many airlines experienced periods of considerable financial hardship.
 One of Monarch's rivals in the package holiday sector, Court Line, was forced into receivership.
 While the company took on several former staff from Court Line, Monarch itself was not immune to these difficulties either.

 By 1976, Monarch had transitioned to an all-jet fleet, following the sale of the airline's last Britannia to Greek cargo charter airline Afrek on 21 May of that year.
 (Note: The same aircraft was re-purchased in 1984 and, subsequent to its overhaul at Luton, sold on to Cuban operator Aero Caribbean.)
 Two years earlier, the airline had retired its last passenger-configured Britannia, which operated the type's final commercial passenger flight in Europe on 9 October 1974.
 The changeover to an all-jet fleet was brought about as a result of (first) the acquisition of a further two second-hand Boeing 720Bs, as well as (second) the addition of a pair of BAC One-Eleven 500s, sourced from (first) British Caledonian and (second) the administrators of the failed Court Line respectively.